Pablo097/FPUInvestiga-bot/README.md

 **FPUInvestiga Bot** is a Telegram bot written in Python and built on the [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) API (v20.7).

 The purpose of this bot is to control access to the Telegram group of FPU Investiga association members, letting in only active members collected in an associated Google spreadsheet.
-The bot itself can be found at [@FPUInvestiga_bot](https://t.me/fpuinvestiga_bot).
+The bot itself is deployed in Render and can be found at [@FPUInvestiga_bot](https://t.me/fpuinvestiga_bot).
 ## Run locally

 First, clone the project